 Hey there, friends and fans!
 I have to start by saying; don’t worry, there are no spoilers here.

 As a lifelong Marvel fan, this movie was an absolute dream come true.
 From the moment I saw the very first Avengers movie come to life on the big screen in college, I have been awaiting this biggest Marvel masterpiece and, I’m ecstatic to say, it does not disappoint.
 It was even cooler for me because I got to see the film on early release on my birthday.
 Talk about a gift!
-Thanks goes to my awesome wife for that one.

 If you are a fan of superhero films, this is definitely a must-see.
 Bringing these characters together after such a devastating ending to “Infinity War” really allows you to feel what they’re feeling.
 You get the anger, sadness, hopeless desperation that was left after the events from last year’s film.